Our Conferences and Events

 Since 2002, NCDD has run five national conferences, over a dozen regional and local events, and partnered with numerous organizations to bring innovators in dialogue and deliberation together to share ideas, network, build on each other’s knowledge, and support the growth of our field.

 We hold our national conferences on the even years, with our latest in Seattle in October 2012, but these days there’s always something going on…

 “Confab Call” Series

 NCDD’s popular “Confab calls” are opportunities for members of the NCDD community to connect with each other, hear about exciting projects in our field, and explore our field’s most pressing challenges.
-All NCDD members and potential members are welcome to participate in these calls.
 Our confabs feature some of our community’s most exciting leaders, projects and topics.
 Check out the confab archives to access audio recordings and archives of the collaborative docs participants have worked on for all our past confabs!

 Latest confab calls:

 March 26, 2014 – Carolyne Abdullah and Malik Russell on Everyday Democracy’s approach to change - www.ncdd.org/14202